The Sales & Feasibility Playbook: Stop Quoting for Free

 Don't discount.
 Instead, explore what's behind it: 'Too high relative to what?
 Another quote you've received, or what you'd budgeted?'
 If it's a comparison quote, distinguish the scope: lower quotes almost always miss something — site conditions, specification grade, contingencies, or margin that will come back as a variation.
 If it's budget-driven, the preliminary is the tool that creates an honest conversation about what the project actually costs and whether the scope can be adjusted to fit the budget.

-The guide gives you the framework.
-The audit tells you what to fix first, what is already working, and whether there is a fit.
+A playbook helps you understand the mechanism.
+The audit tells you what to fix first, what is already working, and whether the wider system fits your market — including regional nuance when it matters.

 “The Sales Playbook changed how we price projects.
 We stopped doing free quotes and sold $15k of Preliminary Agreements in our first month.”